 If you’re still feeding your adult chameleon like it’s a baby, you’re feeding them too much and so they’re more likely to start picking and choosing what they want to eat.
 A hungry reptile isn’t a picky reptile, you see.
 It’s an evolutionary survival mechanism: In the wild, food is hard to find, so a chameleon that is picky about what to put in their stomach is more likely to starve to death.
 In other words, if they want to survive, they have to eat what’s available.

 If overfeeding is your problem, the easiest solution is to correct your feeding schedule.
 This should help your chameleon feel more hungry when mealtime comes around.
-Occasionally skipping a feeding can also help keep your chameleon more motivated to eat.
+Occasionally skipping a feeding or two can also help keep your chameleon more motivated to eat.

 Too Many Bugs